Bamboo Shark

 View all of the Bamboo Shark images!

-Also known as carpet sharks or cat sharks, bamboo sharks belong to the family Hemiscylliidae.
-These small sharks live in shallow waters and coral reefs in the Indo-Pacific.
+Also known as “carpet sharks” or “cat sharks,” bamboo sharks live in shallow waters and coral reefs in the Indo-Pacific region.
 Bamboo sharks are slow bottom-feeders that prey on crustaceans, mollusks, and small fish.
-Due to their small size, they feature commonly in home and commercial aquariums.
-However, the IUCN lists them as threatened due to overharvesting and habitat loss.
+Due to their small size, they are often found in home and commercial aquariums.
+However, the IUCN lists them as threatened due to over-harvesting and habitat loss.

-- Under the right circumstances, they can live up to 25 years, although most specimens won’t live this long.
+Under the right circumstances, bamboo sharks can live up to 25 years, although most specimens will not live this long.

 Classification and Scientific Name

-The common name “bamboo shark” stems from their long, slender appearance.
-They also go by several other names, including longtail carpet sharks and cat sharks.
-The term “longtail carpet shark” refers to their exceptionally long tails.
-Meanwhile, the name cat shark refers to the barbells near their mouths, which resemble cat whiskers.
+The common name “bamboo shark” stems from its long, slender appearance.
+The term “longtail carpet shark” refers to their exceptionally long tails that measure longer than the rest of their bodies.
+Meanwhile, the name “cat shark” refers to the barbells near their mouths, which resemble cat whiskers.

 Appearance

-Each species varies slightly in terms of appearance.
-Despite these differences, all share a few similar characteristics.
-Overall, they possess relatively long snouts and subterminal nostrils.
+Generally speaking, bamboo sharks have relatively long snouts and subterminal nostrils.
 Like all members of Orectolobiformes, they feature five gills, two spineless dorsal fins, and a small mouth.
 The mouth is positioned close to the eyes, which lie flat along the head.
-They feature thin, unmuscular pelvic and pectoral fins, hence their rather sluggish rate of movement.
+They feature thin, non-muscular pelvic and pectoral fins, hence their rather sluggish rate of movement.
 The body appears tubular, and the tail takes up at least half or more of the total body length.

 Predators and Prey

-Due to their relatively small size, several animals likely prey on them.
+Due to their relatively small size, several animals likely prey on bamboo sharks.
 These include large fish as well as other sharks.

-They are bottom-feeders and feed mostly at night, preying on small fish, crustaceans, and mollusks.
+Bamboo sharks are bottom-feeders and feed mostly at night, preying on small fish, crustaceans, and mollusks.
 They rely on electroreceptors in their snouts to help them find prey hiding in sand and mud.
 Their preferred prey includes fish, shrimp, scallops, and crabs.
-It uses its rows of tiny teeth to grab and hold onto their prey.
+They use their rows of up to 67 tiny teeth to grab and hold onto their prey.
 Some species possess unique adaptations for feeding on tougher prey.
 For instance, brownbanded bamboo sharks can reel their teeth backward.
 This allows them to expose the front surface of their teeth and turn them into a plate for crushing the tough shells of crustaceans.

 Reproduction and Lifespan